 - If you’ve experienced a stressful divorce in the past, you know how emotionally and mentally trying it can be.
 Although a prenup can’t address issues like child custody, it’s a smart way to possibly avoid painful divorce litigation.
 Not to mention, it can reduce the costs of divorce significantly, since pressing issues like asset division and alimony won’t need to be litigated.

-- Do you have more assets than your intended spouse?
+- Do you have more assets than your intended spouse, such as a small business you’ve put many years of time and money into?
 If so, you would likely want to hold onto those assets if your marriage ends in divorce.
 A prenuptial agreement can prevent your assets from being regarded as marital property.

 - Prenuptial agreements can ensure your children from a prior marriage have access to the assets you’ve set aside for them.